The Sir Feroz Khan and Lady Viqarunnisa Noon Educational Foundation

 founder of Fatah & Palestinian

-She was one of the founding members of the All Pakistan Women’s Association (APWA).
+She was also one of the founding members of the All Pakistan Women’s Association (APWA).

 The Trustees aim to continue her life work through the Vicky Noon Educational Foundation.